-Joe was at his best as a teaching pro and he spent the final years of his life as Stowe Country Club’s first golf pro.
+Joe was at his best as a teaching pro, and he spent the final years of his life as Stowe Country Club’s first golf pro.
 He was a big booster of the game of golf, especially with youngsters.
 Kirkwood’s tricks included quickly hitting two balls, one a hook and the other a slice.
 It appeared that the two balls would collide in flight, but they did not.
-A trick he later said was his most difficult was when he portrayed a duffer, first fanning the ball, then topping it barely off the tee, topping it progressively further and finally hitting a perfect shot down the middle.
+He later said his most challenging trick was when he portrayed a duffer.
+He would first fan at the ball, then topping it barely off the tee, topping it progressively further, and finally hitting a perfect shot down the middle.

-Joe Kirkwood was born in Sydney, Australia and left home at the age of ten to work on a sheep ranch in the outback.
-His boss there was a golf enthusiast and Joe soon developed a love for the game.
-He made his own clubs from saplings and snakeskin and practiced nightly.
-In 1920 he won the Australian Open and the New Zealand Open after which he decided to go on tour.
+Joe Kirkwood was born in Sydney, Australia, and left home at the age of ten to work on a sheep ranch in the outback.
+His boss there was a golf enthusiast, and Joe soon developed a love for the game.
+He made his clubs from saplings and snakeskin and practiced nightly.
+In 1920 he won the Australian Open and the New Zealand Open, after which he decided to go on tour.

 Joe was probably best known for his trick shooting.
-He teamed up with Walter Hagen, and together they toured the worlds’ golf courses putting on shows and offering golf tips to royalty and ordinary people.
+He teamed up with Walter Hagen.
+Together, they toured the worlds’ golf courses, put on shows, and offered golf tips to royalty and ordinary people.

-Joe is credited with 29 holes-in-one, 2 of which were on the same round.
-He was the first pro to use a wooden tee and he helped to develop modern golf clubs while an adviser to Golfcraft engineers.
+Joe had 29 holes-in-one, 2 of which were on the same round.
+He was the first pro to use a wooden tee, and he helped develop modern golf clubs while an adviser to Golfcraft engineers.

-Joe Kirkwood died in 1970 in Stowe, Vermont and is buried in a nearby cemetery.
+Joe Kirkwood died in 1970 in Stowe, Vermont, and is buried in a nearby cemetery.
 He was a unanimous choice to the American Golf Hall of Fame at Foxburg, Pennsylvania.
-His autobiography, as told to Barbara Fey, was published posthumously in 1973 under the title Links of Life.
+As told to Barbara Fey, his autobiography was published posthumously in 1973 under the title Links of Life.